hrissan/crablib/README.md

 Web application backend which used long-polling (before web sockets were widely supported on iOS/Android) to implement stream of updates from the server.

-Lower-than-average latency bridges/gates with fairness requirements (Experimental)
+Lower-than-average latency bridges/gates with fairness requirements.

 # What crab is not